grafana/grafana/docs/sources/administration/configuration.md

 ### max_idle_connections

-The maximim number of idle connections that Grafana will maintain.
+The maximum number of idle connections that Grafana will maintain.
 Default is 100.

 ### idle_conn_timeout_seconds